What is Biotechnology?

 Biotechnology in Flora and Fauna

-Productions of genetically engineered plants with highly desirable characteristics have been produced.
+Productions of genetically engineered plants with highly desirable characteristics have been very effective.
 These crops result from the alteration in the genetic makeup of the crops and this modification leads to a number of potential advantages including the production of crops, quality of crops, increased nutritional qualities of food crops, improved taste, texture or appearance of food, reduced dependence on fertilizers, pesticides and other agrochemicals and lot more.

 Biotechnology has a wide application in animal husbandry.
 Several transgenic animals were produced to transfer the growth hormones, improve the efficiency of egg, meat and milk production.